monsterxx03/blog/content/posts/2017-10-14-aws-dms-restriction.md

             "HandleSourceTableAltered":false
         },

-I source table schema changed, I just drop and reload target table on console.
+If source table schema changed, I just drop and reload target table on console.

 ## Control write speed on Redshift

 Since Redshift is an OLAP database, write operation is slow and concurrency is low, streaming data directly will have big impact on it.

-And we have may analysis job running on redshift all the times, directly streaming will lock target table and make my analysis job timeout.
+And we have may analysis jobs running on redshift all the time, directly streaming will lock target table and make my analysis jobs timeout.

 So I need to batch apply changes on DMS.
 Follow settings need to tweak in task settings json: